patelkushal112/CMPUT191-GasolineIndex/README.md

 4. Finally, the values in the "GST" column were converted from a whole number (percentage) to a decimal that could be used for calculations

 #### Exchange Rates Table
-1. The exchange_rates table was added to the gas_prices table using the columns "Code" and "Currency\xa0Code" columns.
+1. The exchange_rates table was added to the gas_prices table using the columns "Code" and "Currency\xa0Code".
 2. Furthermore, the "Currency Description" column was also dropped to tidy up the final table.

 ### 3. Add Columns to the Table of the Necessary Data required to Generate Graphs.